dev-scripts/prakashbhandari.com.np/content/posts/how-to-dockerize-a-react-application.md

 `npx create-react-app react-front-end`

-React app will be created and all the files and folders will be stored inside ` react-front-end` folder Here is the structure of the React App.
+React app will be created and all the files and folders will be stored inside ` react-front-end` folder.
+Also, I will add `docker` folder to add `docker` and `nginx` configuration.

+Here is the structure of the React App.

 ```